Dilanbv3/Study-Bird/README.md

 1- Digital Flashcards: users can create, edit and review custom flashcards for any subjects; possible AI integration to create the Flashcards for the users.
 2- Weekly Quizzes: Automically generated quizes based on the Flashcards to reinforce continously studying.
 3- Task Managment: Organized notifications for upcoming tasks, assignments and study sessions.
+4- Study timer: Study and rest timers to compete against other users in who studies more.
-4- Reward: Points and reward incentives for completing quizzes and staying consistent to motivate users to study.
+5- Reward: Points and reward incentives for completing quizzes and staying consistent to motivate users to study.

 Tech:
 Frontend: HTML